joybj98/bachelor-research-project/README.md

 #### compute_mean_of_variants.py

-Compute the mean of multiple variants (ensembles) for a type of climate model
+Compute the mean of multiple variants (ensembles) for one type of climate model